nephelaiio/ansible-role-packetbeat/README.md

 Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests.
 Additional python dependencies are listed in the [requirements file](https://github.com/nephelaiio/ansible-role-requirements/blob/master/requirements.txt)

 Role is tested against the following distributions (docker images):
+  * Ubuntu Jammy
   * Ubuntu Focal
-  * Ubuntu Bionic
+  * Debian Bookworm
-  * Ubuntu Xenial
+  * Ubuntu Bullseye
-  * CentOS 7
-  * Debian Stretch
+  * Rocky Linux 9

-You can test the role directly from sources using command ` molecule test `
+You can test the role directly from sources using command ` make test `

 ## License